Fixing Clocks, Negotiating Systems: Yes, And…

 We could argue that many disappointing outcomes in innovation are the result of adding artifacts without changing systems.
 I agree.
 However, I also believe that carefully designed artifacts can spark changes in systems themselves.
 Successful change requires design in both directions.
 It requires respecting the complexity of artifacts and systems.

 For example, Redström6 wrote that when we design, we are creating new definitions of what something is.
 Take the iPhone.
-The iPhone (an artifact at its most basic level) didn’t just fix or improve the phone–it redefined what a phone is.
+The iPhone (an artifact at its most basic level) didn’t just fix or improve the phone–it redefined communication.
 Instead of just a device that allows people to talk across distances, iPhones (and other smartphones) are hubs for connecting people and information.
 They allow us to constantly interact with friends, strangers, and information through text, email, video, memes, emojis, etc. The design came about amidst other changes (many systemic) such as increased internet connectivity, early social networks, and mp3 players.
 But the iPhone also sparked changes in systems and culture itself.
 This new phone required a different type of cellular network, reconceptualization of mobile phone contracts, distracted driving laws, etc. The design of the artifact pushed changes in the system7 because it was design, not fixing.
 It was created with an eye towards processes, experiences, systems, and culture, ultimately changing them in both expected and unexpected ways.
 In summary, the design honored complexity.

 This is the power of the five spaces framework–that artifacts are related to and impact processes, experiences, systems, and cultures and vice versa.
 When we consider artifact design as a simple process–such as designing the educational talking picture in isolation from related processes, experiences, systems, and culture–it is unlikely that the artifact will have a significant impact beyond itself.
 However, when we recognize the complexities of artifacts and intentionally leverage this to our advantage, we can, quite literally, change the world.